wknott/movies-browser/README.md

 ## Description

 *Movies browser* application was created as a final project in the course *"Frontend Developer from scratch"* led by *Youcode*.
-The app is used to browse and search for movies, actors and film crew. additionally, it is possible to change the background color, as well as a choice of languages: polish, bla bla.
+The app is used to browse and search for movies, actors and film crew.
+Additionally, it is possible to change the background color, as well as a choice of languages: English, Polish and Deutsche.

 ### Used technologies:
 - HTML